NousResearch/nousflash-agents/README.md

 TEEHEE REVIVAL

-update chararacter sheet in packages/core/src/defautlCharacter
+update chararacter sheet in packages/core/src/defaultCharacter.ts (replace/rename the example one)

+update prompts as you see fit as file packages/core/src/prompts.ts (replace/rename the example one)

 update keys in env